 ---|---|---|

-Objective | The key objective of Management Accounting is to give useful details to management for decision-making. | The key objective of Cost Accounting is to give deduce and control costs. |
+Objective | The key objective of Management Accounting is to give good details to management for decision-making. | The key objective of Cost Accounting is to give deduce and control costs. |

-Types of Transactions | It deals both with financial and non-financial transactions. | It deals only with financial transactions. |
+Types of Transactions | It deals with both financial and non-financial transactions. | It deals only with financial transactions. |

-Basis | This type of accounting purely deals with future transactions. | This type of accounting deals both with present and future transactions. |
+Basis | This accounting purely deals with future transactions. | This type of accounting deals with both present and future transactions. |

-Scope | Management accounting has a wider scope as it covers the regions of financial accounts, cost accounts, and tax accounts. | Cost accounting has a confined scope as it covers matters only related to control of cost. |
+Scope | Management accounting has a broader scope as it covers the regions of financial accounts, cost accounts, and tax accounts. | Cost accounting has a confined scope as it covers matters only related to cost control. |

-Utility | Management accounting helps just for the needs of intramural management. | This accounting helps for the needs of both external and internal parties. |
+Utility | Management accounting helps just for the needs of intramural management. | This accounting helps with the needs of both external and internal parties. |

 What is Management Accounting?

-Many institutions hire very educated management accountants like ICMA, CIMA, ICWAI, etc. It purely works for internal parties and management.
+Many institutions hire educated management accountants like ICMA, CIMA, ICWAI, etc. It purely works for internal parties and management.

 What are the objectives of Management Accounting?